×

 Before we move on to discussing how to use the days of the week grammatically, it’s worth mentioning that Russian days of the week have a gender and are declinable according to case.

-There are several prepositions which are used with the days of the week to indicate when something is due to take place.
+There are several prepositions that are used with the days of the week to indicate when something is due to take place.
 Let’s take a closer look at them.

 Prepositions Used with the Days of the Week